octref/blog/on-leaving/index.md

 Actually when I look at the [VS Code 2020 roadmap](https://github.com/microsoft/vscode/wiki/Roadmap), I see a lot of things I can contribute to.
 A lot of areas and features that I care deeply and can make better.
 Now the pandemic has made many people unemployed.
 With a well-paying, stable job and a good project to work on, sometime I do ask myself, is this the right time to quit my job, to leave, to venture into uncertainty?

 It always takes leaving for me to realize my loss.
 I didn't really like Seattle.
 Lots of cars everywhere.
 Seldom any high-quality museum exhibitions.
-545 that's always late.
+Buses that's always late.
 But I think I would miss it.
 The sunset from capitol hill.
 Every cup of coffee from Vivace, Analog, Atulea, Victoria, Ghost Note and Amandine.
-I would probably miss the homeless playing Knocking on Heaven's Door before Dick's, too.
+I would probably miss the homeless playing Knockin' on Heaven's Door before Dick's, too.

 I don't know how to close this one out.
 So let me quote something, from The Sea Close By, by Camus, in Algiers.